TomasGarciaDev/CV/README.md

 I am a devoted supporter of the idea that the best results for a project or work environment come from a group of people working together with the same goal in mind, where each part brings their experiences and expertise to the task that is on hand.
 I always keep myself open to learning and improving on best ways of developing a dynamic and healthy working environment, e.g., Agile methodology, my or others' previous work experience.
 As a studio owner and company partner, a big focus was always to keep fluent and appreciative communication with clients and colleagues.

 **Technology Entusiast**
+Throughout my career as a musician, I consistently used and learned software and hardware technology for music production, recording, and teaching.
+Such as DAWs (Logic Pro, Protools, Sibelius, Ableton live, etc... ), and hardware such as compressors, EQ, compressors, and such.
+I used these tools to produce and deliver high-end music and recording productions.
+As well as developing a more dynamic and modern teaching curriculum, and lessons.
+As a result, I manage to deliver professional standards production faster, and form well-rounded students.

 **Continues Learning**